 Business insurance products you’ll need for your photography business

-If you run your own photography business, safeguarding your camera equipment is one of your top priorities.
+If you run your own landscape, portrait, documentary, or wedding photography business, safeguarding your camera equipment is one of your top priorities.
 Installing a security system in your studio, locking your doors, and limiting who has access to both your workspace and your resources are just a few of the steps you can take to prevent your gear from falling into the wrong hands.
 But there’s only so much you can do.
 You can’t control the actions of others, nor can you control external factors such as inclement weather or malfunctioning microchips, which is why—for all of life’s unanticipated mishaps—insuring your camera equipment and your photography business is essential.

 There are many insurance options available to you when it comes to protecting your photography equipment, with a multitude of policies covering you in a variety of different ways.
 The following are some of the most popular camera equipment insurance coverages for photographers who run their own small businesses:

 - Business Property Insurance: This policy covers all of the elements of your photography operation.
 Camera, lenses, flashes, memory cards—if it’s part of the equipment or gear necessary for running your photography business, business property insurance will have your back should there be any accidents.